alorman/Ki_Cad_Docs/using_illustrator_with_kicad/Readme.md

 My artwork has been native vector, so I'm not using the more advanced raster -> vector features, but they're very comprehensive.
 Kudos to @jaseg!
 (Some of the rasterization techniques look similar to [Rasterbater](https://rasterbator.net/) a tool I used in college)

-**Installation**
+### Installation
 Gerboylze requires Python and a few dependencies.
 I ended up installing it on a Raspberry Pi 4 that was handy.
+I have also run it on an Ubuntu VM
 Follow your OS-specific instructions on [Gerbolyze Website](https://github.com/jaseg/gerbolyze#quick-start-installation)

 **NOTE on Ubuntu Installs:**